Is HDFC Click 2 Wealth, an attractive product for investment and insurance?

 A policyholder can request systematic or recurring withdrawals under the ‘Settlement’ option.
 The fund value is paid based on periodical investments over a period.

 Besides, HDFC Life Click 2 Wealth also facilitates Partial Withdrawal option under certain circumstances on all the options.

 The policyholder can make a partial withdrawal under the following conditions-

-- a.
-He or she is an adult, at least 18 years of age.
+- He or she is an adult, at least 18 years of age.

-b.
-No partial withdrawals are allowed with the first five years of the policy period.
+- No partial withdrawals are allowed within the first five years of the policy period.

 HDFC Click 2 Wealth – Sum Assured and Minimum Premium